Book Review: The Charge: Activating the 10 Human Drives that Make You Feel Alive

 - Learn how to deal with the fear of failure and the fear of rejection.

 - Learn how to make the most of change with positive “what-if” statements.

 - Learn how to change habits with the “This-That Rule Tool.”

 - Learn how to stoke the fire in your belly with big dreams and “moonshots.”

 - Learn how to be more present, interested, and attentive to others.

 - Learn what psychologists know about competence.

 - Learn how to introduce new experiences in your life to remain fully engaged, energized, and enthusiastic.

+- Framework.
 A Framework for Human Motivation.
-The framework is organized using tend drives and three activators per drive.
+The framework is organized using 10 drives and 3 activators per drive.